MaximeThm/Automation_tasks/README.md

-This repository is a compilation of small and simple task automation scripts.
+This repository is a compilation of small and simple task automation scripts I used in my work.